 Tips for Writing & Submitting a Letter to the Editor

 Even in today’s digital age, politicians still read Letters to the Editor to get a finger on the pulse of the voters.
+Newspaper editors use letters to the editor to determine what issues to cover, and what slant to take.

 - Your letter should be 150 words.